kuzzleio/kuzzle/docs/API.WebSocket.md

   /*
   Required.
-If your query doesn't include a requestId field, Kuzzle will discard your query, because it doesn't have any mean to send you the resulting room ID.
+If your query doesn't include a requestId field, Kuzzle will discard your query, because it doesn't have any means to send you the resulting room ID.
   */
   requestId: <room name>,